Reid-T-W/AddisSoftwareInternshipTest/README.md

 - [x] Search using different filters, search via title, genre, album, and artist
 [Back to Top](#table-of-contents)

+## To Do
+- [ ] Search features currently works only from the Songs page, make it work from any page

 ## Deployments
 Frontend is deployed on vercel [Deployment link](https://addis-software-internship-test.vercel.app/)
 Backend is deployed on render [Deployment link](https://addissoftwareinternshiptest-reid-t-w.onrender.com/api/v1)